CosmicCEO/outlook-documents-applescript/README.md

 * optimize calls, variables, sub-routines, and lists - need to do
 * figure out a better notification service, currently floods notification center
 * assert better error protection and control
 * Improve attributes, as the code was originated over time i have lost control of reference matter.
-Functions used are found in the various websites noted in the function, attributed therein
+Functions used are found in the various websites noted in the function, attributed therein - in progress 75%